geoschem/geos-chem-shared-docs/supplemental-guides/apm-guide.rst

 -----------------------

-Radiative transfer model is needed for aerosol radiative forcing calculation. *Ma et al.*, (2012) integrated the radiation transfer (RF) model of the Canadian Center for Climate Modeling and Analysis (CCCma) with GEOS-Chem/APM and used the model to study aerosol direct RF (DRF).
+Radiative transfer model is needed for aerosol radiative forcing calculation. :cite:t:`Ma_et_al._2012` integrated the radiation transfer (RF) model of the Canadian Center for Climate Modeling and Analysis (CCCma) with GEOS-Chem/APM and used the model to study aerosol direct RF (DRF).

-A more recent comparison of DRF values (clear sky vs. all sky) based on GEOS-Chem/APM with those of other AeroCom models (discussion version of *Myhre et al.*, 2013) indicates that CCCMa RF code may have underestimated the impacts of clouds on radiation.
+A more recent comparison of DRF values (clear sky vs. all sky) based on GEOS-Chem/APM with those of other AeroCom models (discussion version of :cite:t:`*Myhre_et_al._2013` indicates that CCCMa RF code may have underestimated the impacts of clouds on radiation.
 We found out that the underestimation is likely associated with the cloud overlapping assumption.
 The version of CCCMa RF code we integrated into GEOS-Chem does not contain the widely used McICA (Monte-Carlo Independent Column